You are here

 · 2013: 2 nd prize – Three Minute Thesis Heats, University of Melbourne Department of Paediatrics

-· 2010: National Health and Medical Research Council Postgraduate Scholarship ($107,750 over 3 years): “Impact of L. reuteri on infant crying and parent mental health: randomised controlled trial in infants with colic"
+· 2010: National Health and Medical Research Council Postgraduate Scholarship: “Impact of L. reuteri on infant crying and parent mental health: randomised controlled trial in infants with colic"

 · 2010: Australian Postgraduate Scholarship, University of Melbourne 2010